Shawn11564/AntiCheat/README.md

 [logo]: https://i.imgur.com/NZRVx3I.png

-### NOPE is a Minecraft anticheat that blocks the large majority of hacks on any client.​
+### NOPE is a Minecraft org.mswsplex.anticheat that blocks the large majority of hacks on any client.​

 # Features